 It was so liberating!
 Why didn’t I do it earlier?
 The fear of getting lost or being in helpless situations was unfounded.
 I was enjoying myself to the max, spending as much or as little time on each activity/place as I wanted to.
 I was in full control of the places I wanted to go or not.

-Life on those eight days was so meaningful.
+Life on those 8 days was so meaningful.

 There were times when my path would cross with other solo travelers or local residents, and we would enjoy our activities together.
 Like the senior Taiwan auntie whom I’ve met during my hike in Maokong.

 We chatted for a while and I decided to alter my trail and accompany her to a temple.
-Who would know that such serendipity encounter would eventually reward me with a fantastic panorama view of Taipei City?
+Who would know that such serendipity would reward me with a panoramic view of Taipei City?

 “You are travelling alone in Taiwan?”, a sales promoter asked in an astonished tone.